proteinreport/proteinreport.org/content/jobs/lead-industrial-biotechnology-8791/index.md

 -   have excellent communication skills.
 -   are fluent in German and English.
 -   are allowed to work in Switzerland (valid work permit).

+**How to apply**

+Please apply with your complete application documents.
+Valid work permit for Switzerland is mandatory.